 Nicol: Yes, it’s very nice.
-I’m not too keen on the coat, though.
+I’m not keen on her coat, though.

-Sue: Sarah Jane never had any fashion dress sense.
+Sue: Sarah Jane never had any dress sense.

-Sue: That’s right.
-If this is supposed to be a celebration of everything Doctor Who is best known for, then I’m not surprised that K9 has been left behind.
+Sue: If this is a celebration of everything Doctor Who is best known for, I’m not surprised K9 has been left behind.
 Typical!

-We drop in on the Fourth Doctor and Romana punting on the Cam…
+We drop in on the Fourth Doctor as he’s punting on the Cam.

 Sue: Tom’s very good in this.
-It looks like he’s up for it, thank God.
+It looks like he’s well up for it, thank God.

-The Fourth Doctor and Romana are swallowed up by the triangle.
+The Fourth Doctor and Romana are swallowed by the triangle of doom.

-Sue: They had better make a little model of his boat.
+Sue: They’d better make a little model of his boat.

 Sarah Jane is kidnapped, too.

-Sue: Is this thing going to take all the Doctor’s companions away?
+Sue: Is this thing going to take all the Doctor’s companions?
 Even Adric?
 We’ll be here all day.

-Sue: That thing that goes up and down…
+Sue: You know the thing that goes up and down…

 Me: The time rotor.

 Sue: Yes.
 Well, this one is a lot steadier than the last one.
 I like it.
-I like it a lot.
 It looks like it means business.

 And that’s not all:

-Before we can catch a breath, we find ourselves on…
+Before we can catch our breath, we find ourselves on…

 President Borusa is now in charge.